Graph Neural Network-based End-to-End Learning for Multi-User MIMO Systems: Abstract

 \section{Abstract}

-Multi-user multiple-input multiple-output (MU-MIMO) systems allow multiple users to share the same wireless spectrum.
-Each user transmits one symbol drawn from an M-ary quadrature amplitude modulation (M-QAM) constellation set, and the resulting multi-user interference (MUI) is cancelled at the receiver.
-End-to-End (E2E) learning has recently been proposed to jointly design the constellation set for a modulator and symbol detector for a single user under an additive white Gaussian noise (AWGN) channel by using deep neural networks (DNN) with a symbol-error-rate (SER) performance, exceeding that of Maximum likelihood (ML) M-QAM detectors.
-In this paper, we extend the E2E concept to the MU-MIMO systems, where a DNN-based modulator that generates learned $M$ constellation points and graph expectation propagation network (GEPNet) detector that cancels MUI are jointly optimised with respect to SER performance loss.
-Simulation results demonstrate that the proposed E2E with learned constellation outperforms GEPNet with 16-QAM by around 5 dB in terms of SER in a high MUI environment and even surpasses ML with 16-QAM in a low MUI condition, both with no additional computational complexity.
+End-to-end (E2E) learning has recently been proposed to jointly design the modulator and symbol detector by using deep neural networks (DNNs).
+However, existing schemes lack sufficient capability to cancel multi-user interference (MUI) in uplink multi-user multiple-input multiple-output (MU-MIMO) systems.
+In this paper, we propose a graph neural network (GNN)-based E2E learning scheme that employs a GNN-based modulator to generate learned constellation points, and a GNN-based detector to cancel MUI.
+They are jointly optimized to minimize the symbol error rate (SER) performance loss.
+Simulation results demonstrate that the proposed E2E outperforms existing schemes with a predefined modulator.
+Specifically, it achieves an approximate 2 dB gain in a high MUI environment and surpasses even the maximum-likelihood (ML) detector in a low MUI condition.